 In the early years, particular emphasis is placed on the children’s enjoyment of and participation in a wide range of physical activities, as specialist coaches help them to develop the necessary skills required for the sports available.

-For the boys, Rugby is played in the autumn term, together with a wide range of other sports which take place in the sports hall.
+For the boys, Rugby is played in the autumn term, together with a wide range of other sports which take place in the sports hall and school astro turf.
 Football follows in the spring and Cricket in the summer.
-The girls play Hockey, Netball and Rounders respectively in the three terms.
-With the completion of our indoor swimming pool, swimming will be taught throughout the school year.
+The girls play Hockey, Netball and Cricket respectively in the three terms.
+We are fortunate to have a fantastic swimming pool onsite and swimming is taught throughout the school year.
 Athletics is also part of the Physical Education programme in the summer term for both boys and girls.

 Sport & Games

-In our extensive grounds there are 6 rugby pitches and 5 cricket pitches, one of which is artificial.
-There are four tennis courts, three of which are based on astroturf, and this astro is also useful for other sports' practices, as well as netball and hockey matches.
+In our extensive grounds there are 5 full sized rugby pitches, 8 mini pitches, 6 Football pitches, 8 Mini football pitches and 7 cricket pitches.
+There are four tennis courts, three of which are based on astroturf.
+This astro is also useful for other sports’ practices, as well as netball and hockey matches.

-There is a multi purpose sports' hall.
-All pupils get one lesson of PE weekly, and the hall is also used by a gymnastics club as well as the boarders in the evenings.
-The hall is also used for formal practices in the winter months.
+There is a multi-purpose Sports Hall.
+All pupils get one lesson of PE weekly, and the hall is also used by a gymnastics club as well as the boarders in the evenings and is used for formal practices in the winter months.

-Badminton, chess, croquet, golf, judo, and table tennis are played recreationally during the year, with occasional matches.
+Badminton, chess, volleyball, futsal, hockey, croquet, golf, judo, and table tennis are played recreationally during the year, with occasional matches as part of the activities programme.

 The physical education curriculum offers a comprehensive range of experiences to meet the needs of individual pupils and encourage and maximise the activity involvement by all pupils.